Europe, Middle East and Africa

 Habitat for Humanity International and Roche became partners in 2016.
 In July 2016, Roche, the world’s leading research-based healthcare company, and Habitat for Humanity signed a two-year partnership agreement to help vulnerable families affected by the 2015 earthquakes in Nepal.
 By the end of the project, at least 500 families from the Nuwakot district, will have built, rehabilitated or retrofitted their homes and by building back safer and stronger structures the families will be better prepared for future disasters.

 The Swiss Capacity Building Facility (SCBF) is a public-private development partnership promoting financial inclusion for low-income people in developing and emerging economies.
-SCBF cooperates with Habitat for Humanity in building capacities to expand the housing micro-finance sector in Asia (2013: Cambodia) and Latin America (2014: Honduras and El Salvador).
+SCBF cooperates with Habitat for Humanity since 2013 in building capacities to expand the housing micro-finance sector in Africa (Rwanda, Democratic Republic of Congo), Asia (Cambodia, Sri Lanka) and Latin America (Ecuador, Nicargua, Honduras and El Salvador).

 Wienerberger AG has partnered with Habitat since 2012 helping those in need to improve their living conditions by providing bricks, roof tiles, financial support, employees as volunteers and professional expertise.
 Between 2012-2015 we helped a total of 2,006 beneficiaries in Bulgaria and Romania; in 2015-2018 additional 1,134 vulnerable people in Bulgaria, Hungary, Romania, Poland and USA.
 Habitat is proud to partner again with Wienerberger AG in 2018-2021 and help vulnerable families in need in seven countries: Bulgaria, Great Britain, Hungary, Macedonia, Poland, Romania and Slovakia.
 Together we aim to serve 1,000 people in need by building decent houses, volunteering and providing technical experience.
 We, as partners, are also joining forces in raising awareness and advocating for improvements in the national legal framework of affordable housing and heavier involvement of national governments in social and affordable housing.